DalyIng/ej4tezos-docs/docs/tutorial/index.md

 As specified in the [SmartPy Compile part](./smartpy/compile/index), we need to provide the `compile` job the following parameters:

-1. compiler: Compiler Path;
+1. _compiler_: Compiler Path;
-2. name: Name of file of your contract;
+2. _name_: Name of file of your contract;
-3. classCall: Name of Contract Class followed by the the storage initialization.
+3. _classCall_: Name of Contract Class followed by the the storage initialization, same used to compile a SmartPy contract via SmartPy CLI.

 So, in the current context, those parameters take as values:

 1. `SmartPy compiler path` (In my machine the path is: `/var/smartpy-cli/SmartPy.sh`)
 2. `EJ4TezosTutorial`
-3. `EJ4TezosTutorial(0, sp.address("tz1djN1zPWUYpanMS1YhKJ2EmFSYs6qjf4bW"))`
+3. `EJ4TezosTutorial(0, sp.address("tz1djN1zPWUYpanMS1YhKJ2EmFSYs6qjf4bW"))`: We initialsed the storage as following:
+   - `storeValue`: _0_
+   - `administrator`: _tz1djN1zPWUYpanMS1YhKJ2EmFSYs6qjf4bW`_

 ### Deploy

 As specified in the [SmartPy Deploy part](./smartpy/deploy/index), we need to provide the `deploy` job the following parameters:

-1. network: Tezos network (Mainnet by default);
+1. _network_: Tezos network (Mainnet by default);
-2. name: Name of file of your contract (must be the same used in the Compile goal);
+2. _name_: Name of file of your contract (must be the same used in the Compile goal);
-3. originatorPrivateKey: PrivateKey of the originator.
+3. _originatorPrivateKey_: PrivateKey of the originator.

 So, in the current context, those parameters take as values: